 The HCMS vivarium is the newest and largest vivarium on campus.
 Designed to specifically support Imaging, Neuroscience behavioral studies, and Cancer research, the vivarium is adjacent to the Translational and Molecular Imaging Institute’s small animal imaging suites and large animal imaging capability.
 Fully automated, robotics, cage wash support and state-of-the-art environmental monitoring systems are additional key features of this facility.

-The faculty of the CCMS consists of five full time veterinarians: (Director, DVM/DACLAM; Associate Director and Head, Small Animal Medicine, MS/DVM/DACLAM; Head, Veterinary Translational Medicine and Director of Behavioral Management Program, DVM/DACLAM; Head, Comparative Surgery Facility, DVM and Veterinary Pathologists, DVM).
+The faculty of the CCMS consists of four full time veterinarians: (Director, DVM/DACLAM; Associate Director and Head, Veterinary Translational Medicine and Director of Behavioral Management Program, DVM/DACLAM; Head, Comparative Surgery Facility, DVM and Veterinary Pathologists, DVM).
 The Husbandry operation is managed by an Operations Manager and four full time Supervisors.
 All are certified at the Laboratory Animal Technologist level LATg) by the American Association of Laboratory Animal Science (AALAS).
 An ongoing in-house training and post-approval compliance program is in place and conducted by a full time Training/Compliance Coordinator (MS/LATg).
 The institution also supports a weekly AALAS certification training program for all husbandry and research personnel interested in certification.

 The Clinical Research Unit (CRU) is the hub for conducting clinical and translational research at the Icahn School of Medicine at Mount Sinai.
 There are more than 100 protocols being performed from a wide variety of specialties and subspecialties involving research participants of all ages.
 The staff includes nurse practitioners who can perform physical examinations, monitor participants, and perform infusions, and medical assistants who perform phlebotomy, electrocardiograms and process samples.
 The reception area, located on the ground floor of the Annenberg Building (adjacent to the elevator bank), includes exam rooms for brief visits and minor procedures.
 The Ross Park CRU Annex is equipped with rooms for day-long procedures and interventions such as infusions and PK sampling.
 Resources are available for specimen processing as well.
 The CRU is open Monday – Friday from 8:00 AM – 5:30 PM.